The English Opens Doors Program

 The Program was created in 2003 with the mission of improving the level of English for students between 5th and 12th grade throughout the Chilean public school system by providing teacher training, instructional materials, language competitions, English immersion camps, and semester abroad scholarships for university students.
 The English Opens Doors Program seeks to foster a new generation of Chilean students equipped with the tools and abilities they will need to succeed in an increasingly globalized world.

 The Program includes:

-The National Volunteer Center, which is a branch of the English Opens Doors Program and is supported by the United Nations Development Programme-Chile, recruits native and near-native English speakers to come to Chile and work as teaching assistants in Chilean classrooms, specifically to improve students’ listening and speaking skills.
-Volunteers also assist with other initiatives of the English Opens Doors Program, such as debates, Public Speaking, Spelling Bee, and English Camps.
+The National Volunteer Center, which is a branch of the English Opens Doors Program and is supported by the United Nations Development Programme-Chile, recruits fluent English speakers to come to Chile and work as teaching assistants in Chilean classrooms to improve students’ listening and speaking skills.
+Volunteers also assist with other initiatives of the English Opens Doors Program, such as debates, public speaking, spelling bee, and English camps.